-The fair value reserve (FVOCI under IFRS 9 or available-for-sale under IAS 39) is included in regulatory capital under CRD IV.
+The fair value reserve is included in regulatory capital under CRD IV.

-Under the rules of CRD IV, intangible assets and the Society's investments in subsidiary undertakings are deducted from CET 1 capital.
-In December 2018, a further valuation deduction was required for prudent valuation on fair valued assets and liabilities.
+Under the rules of CRD IV, intangible assets are deducted from CET 1 capital.
+There is also a further valuation deduction required for prudent valuation on fair valued assets and liabilities.

 The classification & measurement and impairment modules of IFRS 9 'Financial Instruments' were adopted by the Society from 1 January 2018.
 The hedge accounting module of IFRS 9 has not been adopted and therefore the Society continues to apply the requirements of IAS 39 to derivative financial instruments.
-The full impact on the financial statements of adopting IFRS 9 is outlined in note 36 of the 2018 Annual Report and Accounts.

-Whilst the Society has applied the transitional provisions to its CET1 position, there are no transitional adjustments arising at December 2018.
+Whilst the Society has applied the transitional provisions in relation to adoption of IFRS 9 to its CET1 position, there are no transitional adjustments arising at December 2019.